 Background and activities

 Pinar’s main research area is artificial intelligence but she does multidisciplinary research linking AI with other parts of cognitive science.
-Her research activities lie in knowledge representation and modellling, case-based reasoning, multiagent systems, and recently text mining/information extraction areas.
-The last one is particularly in the context of literature-based scientific discovery within climate science.
+Her research activities lie in knowledge representation and modellling, case-based reasoning, multiagent systems, and recently bias and (un)fairness in AI systems

 Pinar currently teaches these courses: Introduction to Artificial Intelligence , Distributed Artificial intelligence and Multiagent Systems, and Context Sensitive Systems.

 A selection of recent journal publications, artistic productions, books, including book and report excerpts.
 See all publications in the database